 In terms of feel, these mattresses are very different.
 The Saatva HD has a pillow-top hybrid feel similar to what you find on the original Saatva or WinkBeds mattresses.
 That being said, it is much firmer.

 The Purple 4 mattress has a unique feeling that is honestly difficult to describe.
 It has a squishy, gel-like quality that creates a firm sleeping surface.
 At the same time, it is very pressure-relieving and collapses under the heavier parts of your body.

 See more of what I thought of Saatva HD’s firmness and feel in the video below.

-Now, see what I thought of the Purple 4’s firmness and feel.
+Now, see what I thought of the Purple 4’s firmness and feel in the video below.

 Motion Transfer Differences

-Motion transfer is always important to consider if you sleep with a partner.
-You basically want to know whether your partner’s movements will disturb you during the night.
-Also, you want to make sure you aren’t disturbing them!
+Motion transfer is always important to consider if someone sleeps with a partner.
+People basically want to know whether their partner’s movements will disturb them during the night, and they also want to make sure they aren’t disturbing them!

 To test out the motion transfer on both of these mattresses, I used a glass of water.
 I placed the glass of water on top of both mattresses and then pressed into the other areas of the mattress.

 During these tests, I definitely saw less disturbance in the water on the Purple 4.
 I saw a fair amount of disturbance with the Saatva HD.

 This leads me to believe the Purple 4 isolates motion better than the Saatva HD and could be a better mattress for couples.